matt-marko/raytracer/README.md

 * The scene’s ambient intensity***

-* The output file name (you should limit this to 20 characters with no spaces)
+* The output file name

 \* int         ** float          *** float between 0 and 1